geekaryan/task_event_app/README.md

 ### Sorting Events

 Another challenge was ensuring that users could see the closest events first.
 To address this, I implemented a sorting mechanism that orders events based on their timestamp.
 This way, users can easily find and attend the most imminent events.

+## Video

+For a detailed walkthrough of the application, you can watch the video [here](https://drive.google.com/file/d/1tYrI0N2r7lLJcKLBszSxibYFoHN0tUiV/view?usp=sharing).